 Next, track the cash entries on the bank account statement and match them against the ledger entries.

 There will be several entries that do not show in the bank records immediately.
 For instance, your uncleared check deposits may take some time to receive funds.
 Similarly, your accounts receivable wouldn’t match the bank records.

 You should first adjust the bank statement for such delayed accounting entries.
 These entries must include the cash-in-transit as well.
 Similarly, it’s time to correct any bank account charges, commission, or interest costs with the bank.

 Step 3: Adjusting the Cash Account in the Ledger

 This step will continue simultaneously with step two above.
 Just as you record accounting adjustments for a bank statement, you’ll notice the same for the ledger as well.

-The ledger will need adjustments for commission, uncleared deposits, and non-cash items if any.
-Like account receivables or cash-in-transit, you may find some non-sufficient checks on hold.
+The ledger will need adjustments for commission, uncleared deposits, and non-cash items, if any.
+In addition, you may find some non-sufficient checks on hold, like account receivables or cash-in-transit.
 Banks hold these checks if there are no sufficient funds available in your bank account and clear them as soon as you deposit funds.

 Step 4: Review and Repeat if Necessary